 Of course, with hindsight, the addition of hops to a drink was a great innovation that allowed for beer that lasted longer than five days.
-British brewers have always been able to adapt to new trends due to a natural tendency towards experimentation, independence and the unique, and the introduction of these strange alien ‘hops’ was no exception to that rule.
+British brewers have always been adept at brewing innovation – they are able to adapt to new trends due to a natural tendency towards experimentation, independence and the unique, and the introduction of these strange alien ‘hops’ was no exception to that rule.

-In modern British brewing, this tendency towards experimentation has yielded great things, and looks set to continue revealing great things for the foreseeable future.
-There has never been a better time for people in the SW to enjoy a variety of bold flavours in their beer, with unexpected flavours and delicious new brews emerging on a nearly monthly basis and pubs on hand to sell and celebrate them.
+In modern British brewing, this tendency towards experimentation has yielded great things.
+It looks set to continue revealing great things for the foreseeable future.
+There has never been a better time for people in the South West to enjoy a variety of bold flavours in their beer, with unexpected tastes and delicious new brews emerging on a nearly monthly basis and pubs on hand to sell and celebrate them.

 Alex Major, landlord of the UK craft beer pub, The Famous Royal Navy Volunteer, thinks that brewing in the UK has a rich history and a bright future, telling us why he’s so excited about brewing in Britain and the South West in particular.